dekaio/Machine-learning/README.md

 # Machine-learning
 Machine learning learners code
-## Linear Regression
+## Simple Linear Regression
 ### Assumptions of linear Regression
 1. Linearity
 2. Homoscedasticity
 3. Multivariate normality
 4. Independence of errors
 5. Lack of multicollinearity
+## Multiple Linear Regression
 ### Statistical significance(alpha), Pvalue and Null Hypothesis
 ### Building a model
 1. All-in- If there is prior knowledge or you have to or preparing for backward elimination